-Jonathan Peck is a class actions lawyer in Maurice Blackburn’s Melbourne office.
+Jonathan Peck is an Associate in Maurice Blackburn’s Class Actions department.

-- made submissions on behalf of 7-Eleven workers who were the victims of widespread and systematic underpayment by their employers, and
+- submissions on behalf of 7-Eleven workers who were the victims of widespread and systematic underpayment by their employers.

 “Class actions play an important role in Australia’s legal and economic landscape because they give regular people the chance to hold large organisations accountable when mass wrongdoing occurs.
 I believe that everyone deserves a fair go at enforcing their rights under our legal system, especially when they have suffered loss at the hands of another.”

 Jonathan has also acted on a pro bono basis for a wide range of clients in the community legal sector, which has included securing a number of important outcomes in matters for refugees and people seeking asylum in Australia.